Chengcheng-Xiao/VASP_BOND_FIX/README.md

 *3. This is just a trial fix, I have not (yet) get a clear picture the original intension of this interface.
 Any result obtained by this fix should be carefully checked by yourself.

+*4. This patch only works on the latest version of VASP (currently VASP 5.4.4).

-*4. A major part of this implementation was contributed by someone at GaTech (Whom I do not know...).
+*4. A major part of this implementation was contributed by someone at GaTech (Whom I do not know...
+Anyway, thank you very much!).